razorboy73/django-security-tools/README.md

 python manage.py test
 ```

-### Manual Testing:
+### Manual Testing
-1. **Scan the Network**:
-   - Input an IP range (e.g., `192.168.1.1/24`) in the Network Scanner tool and click "Scan".
+1. **MAC Address Changer**:
-   - Verify the displayed IP and MAC addresses.
+   - View, modify, and revert MAC addresses for active network interfaces.
-2. **View Scan History**:
+2. **Network Scanner**:
-   - Navigate to the Scan History page and verify the logged results.
+   - Input an IP range and verify the discovered devices in the results.
-3. **Perform ARP Spoofing**:
+3. **ARP Spoofer**:
-   - Use the ARP Spoofer to detect the gateway, scan the network, and select a target for spoofing.
+   - Detect the gateway, scan the network, select a target, and initiate spoofing.
-   - Verify the real-time spoofing indicators.
+   - Verify the real-time spoofing functionality and stop spoofing to restore ARP tables.

+---

+## Notes on Security and Ethical Usage

+**This tool is intended for educational and testing purposes only.
+Unauthorized use on networks you do not own or have explicit permission to test is illegal and unethical.
+Always follow ethical hacking principles and obtain proper authorization before using this tool.**

+---

+## Recent Updates

+- Added dropdown-based target selection for ARP Spoofer.
+- Enabled automatic port forwarding during spoofing.
+- Enhanced UI feedback and error handling across all tools.
+- Improved real-time feedback for ARP Spoofing.